Mathiebhan/darknet_ros/README.md

 # Train your own weights
-For labellin you can use BBOX or anything that is friendly with YOLO
+For labelling you can use BBOX or anything that is friendly with YOLO

 I recommend looking into: https://github.com/AlexeyAB/darknet